jpmorganchase/java-lint-assert/Readme.md

 The plugin for Java Gradle `test` task that reports presence of `assert`s in a test method body.

 ## Features:
-1. prints the number of assert calls in each test method to the console
+1. Prints the number of assert calls in each test method to the console
+1. Excludes test _methods_ annotated with @Ignore (JUnit4) or @Disabled (JUnit5) from linting
-1. limits the scan to recursively search from a top level package (for ex. 'com.jpmorgan')
+1. Limits the lint to recursively search from a top level package (for ex. 'com.jpmorgan')
-1. allows verbose output
+1. Allows verbose output

 ## Supported Testing Frameworks: